Earth Notes: On the LIME Energy Saving Plug: Review (2011)Updated 2020-06-17 23:35 GMT.

 If you require further clarification, please contact our customer service team on 0844 879 5160, or email us on email@example.com

-(Our plug was from a different batch.)
+(Our plug was from a different batch and has given many years' service without trouble.)